hummanta/docs/README.md

 - `book/`: This is the output directory where the built HTML files are generated.
 - `book.toml`: Configuration file for the `mdBook`.

+## Deployment

+The book is automatically deployed each time a commit is pushed to the main branch or a new release tag is created.
+The generated HTML files are hosted on GitHub Pages and are accessible at: https://hummanta.github.io/docs/

 ## License

 Copyright (c) The Hummanta Authors.
 All rights reserved.